ironbar/hungry_geese/reports/04_Modeling.md

 # Modeling

 ## Select modeling technique

 <!---Document the actual modeling technique that is to be used.
 If multiple
 techniques are applied, perform this task separately for each technique.
 Many modeling techniques make specific assumptions about the data—for example, that all attributes have uniform distributions, no missing values allowed, class attribute must be symbolic, etc. Record any such assumptions made. --->

+I will be using Reinforcement Learning techniques in this challlenge.

 ## Generate test design

 <!---Describe the intended plan for training, testing, and evaluating the models.
 A primary component of the plan is determining how to divide the available dataset into training, test, and validation datasets.